JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 Figure 8.2: Design drawing for Arduino Case
 ![label](Screenshot 2025-07-02 at 10.05.51 AM.jpeg)

-Figure 8: Case for the Arduino UNO
+Figure 8: Case for the Arduino UNO - screw holes go through the lip on the right side of the case.

 ![label](Screenshot 2025-07-02 at 11.26.21 AM.jpeg)
 Figure 7.2: Design drawing for L280N case
 ![label](Screenshot 2025-07-02 at 9.43.19 AM.jpeg)

-Figure 7: Case for the L280N
+Figure 7: Case for the L280N - dips on the right, left, and front allow the wires to pass through.
 ![label](Screenshot 2025-07-02 at 10.34.52 AM.jpeg)
-Figure 6.2: Desgin drawing of back part of frame
+Figure 6.2: Design drawing of the back part of the frame
 ![label](Screenshot 2025-07-02 at 9.43.02 AM.jpeg)

-Figure 6: Back part of my frame
+Figure 6: Back part of my frame - the arcs on the sides are clearance for the wheels, and the spacing on the back is for the battery case.

 ![label](Screenshot 2025-07-02 at 11.17.40 AM.jpeg)
-Figure 5.2: Design drawing of front part of frame
+Figure 5.2: Design drawing of the front part of the frame
 ![label](Screenshot 2025-07-02 at 9.42.41 AM.jpeg)

-Figure 5: Front part of my frame
+Figure 5: Front part of my frame - spacing on the joint of the frame is for a screw that extrudes from the base.

 # Second Milestone